generalistprogrammer/generalistprogrammer.github.io/cto-as-a-service.md

 ---

-## CTO as a Service vs. Full-Time CTO
+## CTO as a Service vs. Full-Time CTO: Making the Right Choice

+Choosing between fractional and full-time technology leadership depends on multiple factors.
+Here's an objective analysis to help inform your decision.

 ### When to Choose CTO as a Service